Meet Jason Britwell: Character Backstory Scene

 Math worried Jason.
 It was so boring.
 He often fell asleep.
 And he struggled with his sums.
 Multiplication tables were beyond him.
 Must’ve slept through that class, too.

-Hudson Britwell, a barrel-chested stocky man with jet black hair, stood on the other side of the ornately carved wooden table in the Britwell living room.
-Jason could hear his mother, Eleanor, walking upstairs, her footsteps muffled by the thick area rugs.
-He was alone with this father.
+Hudson Britwell, a barrel-chested stocky man with jet black hair, stood on the other side of the living room's ornately carved wooden coffee table.
+Jason heard his mother, Eleanor's, muffled footsteps upstairs.
+He was alone with his father.

-Jason forced himself to draw deep breaths and hold back the tears.
+Jason drew deep breaths and held back tears.
 Father hated it when he cried.
+But he knew the report would be bad news.

-Hudson Britwell threw the letter aside, drawing Jason’s eyes to his.
-He felt the blood drain from his face as his father clenched and unclenched his fists.
+Hudson Britwell threw the letter aside.
+Jason felt the blood drain from his face as his father clenched and unclenched his fists.

 “I-I-I’m sorry, sir.”